coderedtails/tic_tac_toe_rust/README.md

 I will highlight some of these features to make it easier to undertand the code.
 If you have C/C++ background you might recognize some of these features and syntax elements.

 * Rust is statically typed but realies on type-inference.
     If the compile is not sure, the data type is placed between the variable name and its assignment:
     `let foo: uint = 12;`.
 For mutable access, add the _mut_ keyword: `let mut foo = 12u`

 * Lines ending in semi colons are a statement (such as assignment) that *do not* return a value.
     Hence you'll see the last line in a function have no semi-colon, unless it return nothing.

+* Return values go at the end of signatures: `pub fn say_hello(name: &str) -> String {...}`

 * To ensure safety Rust forces you to declare _mutability_.
 This is a rather complex subject when talking about pointers, but you can think of it like lending a notepad to someone:
-    ** If you only have immutable access, you can lend it to many other people, but only mutably.
+  * If you only have immutable access, you can lend it to many other people, but only mutably.
-    ** If you have mutable access, you can lend it someone else mutably, but he has to give it back to you before you give it back to its owner
+  * If you have mutable access, you can lend it someone else mutably, but he has to give it back to you before you give it back to its owner

 * To guarantee these conditions, Rust introduces _lifetime bounds_ (`'a`), which declare that certain references have to be valid for a certain time.

+* Rust allows you to add methods to your structs.
+    It makes a difference whether these methods implement a _Trait_ (interface) are regular methods.
+    Trait are implemented `impl MyTrait for MyStruct {...}` while regular methods go `impl MyStruct {...}`.